-Born in Amaravati, Andhra Pradesh, and an alumnus of the Jawaharlal Nehru University, New Delhi, Amar is a champion of cultural democracy, cultural rights, gender mainstreaming, inclusive and deep ecology demonstration projects, arts policy development, Intangible Heritage, World Heritage, indigenous peoples, intercultural dialogue and UN Millennium Development Goals (MDGs) and now the Sustainable Development Goals (SDGs).
+An alumnus of the Jawaharlal Nehru University, New Delhi, Prof. Galla is a champion of cultural democracy, cultural rights, gender mainstreaming, inclusive and deep ecology demonstration projects, arts policy development, Intangible Heritage, World Heritage, indigenous peoples, intercultural dialogue and UN Millennium Development Goals (MDGs) and now the Sustainable Development Goals (SDGs).
 He conducted extensive field work in Australia, Vietnam, Afghanistan, India, The Netherlands and South Africa during the past three decades.
-He is currently Chief Curator for Amaravati Heritage Town and International Heritage Adviser to the AP Government, India, on HRIDAY, PRASAD, Smart Cities and other Schemes.
-He is an Honorary Professor at the Global Change Institute, The University of Queensland, Brisbane and Visiting Professor in History, Gender and Buddhist Studies at the Acharya Nagarjuna University, AP.
+He is currently Chief Curator for Amaravathi Heritage Town and International Heritage Adviser to the AP Government, India, on HRIDAY, PRASAD, Smart Cities and other Schemes.
+He was an Honorary Professor at the Global Change Institute, The University of Queensland, Brisbane and now Visiting Professor in the School of Planning and Architecture SPAV, India.
 He is one of the few accredited mentor/trainers of UNESCO for the 2003 Convention on the Safeguarding of Intangible Heritage.
 Recent capacity building work locations on intangible heritage include Afghanistan, Australia, Barbados, Ethiopia, Fiji, Georgia, Guam, Indonesia, Myanmar, Korea, India, China, The Netherlands and Bangladesh.